buddhist-uni/buddhist-uni.github.io/_content/articles/religion-medicine-medieval-chinese-buddhism_salguero-p.md

   - east-asian
 year: 2018
 month: apr
-journal: "Working paper series of the HCAS 'Multiple Secularities - Beyond the West, Beyond Modernities"
+series: "Multiple Secularities Working Paper"
-publisher: "Universität Leipzig"
+publisher: "HCAS, Universität Leipzig"
 address: "Germany"
-volume: 4
+number: 4
-pages: "5--30"
+pages: 26
 ---

 > Most fundamentally, we have realized that there is no single unitary Bud-